pm012/HW8NoSQL/README.md

 ## Sedond part

+For the following task create MongoDB datamodel.py where it should be defined and created

 Write two scripts: consumer.py and producer.py.
 Organize imitation of broadcast to email contacts using RabbitMQ with a help of queues.

 Create model for contact, using ODM Mongoengine.
 The model should include fields: full_name, email, and boolean field that has value 'False' by default.
-It means, that message was not sent to contact and should be set to 'True', when it will be sent.
+The purpose of the boolean field is to show, that message was not sent to contact and should be set to 'True', when it is sent.
 Other fields for information load you can find out by yourselves.

-Script `producer.py` generates certain amount during its run and writes it to the database.
-The it puts messages that contains ObjectID of created contact to the queue RabbitMQ (and does it for all generated contacts)
+Script `producer.py` generates certain amount of fake contacts during its run and writes it to the database.
+Then it puts messages that contains ObjectID of created contact to the queue RabbitMQ (and does it for all generated contacts)

 Script `consumer.py` resives messages from RabbitMQ queue, handles it and simulates sending message by email by stub-function.
 After sending the mesage the boolean field for the contact should be set to 'True'.
 Script should work continiously waiting messages from RabbitMQ.

 ## Additional part

 Enter the phone number in the additional field of the model.
-Also add a field that is responsible for the best way to send messages - SMS by phone or email.
-Let `producer.py` send SMS and email contacts to different queues.
+Also add a field that is responsible for the best way to send messages - SMS (by phone) or by email.
+Let `producer.py` send SMS and email contacts to different queues (split messages by mediatype).
 Create two scripts consumer_sms.py and consumer_email.py, each of which receives and processes its contacts.